MileHacker Logo

 Financial Guidance

-• ATMs are abundant and easily found at banks, convenience stores, and many public spaces.
+• ATMs are widespread and easily found at banks, convenience stores, and many public spaces.

 • Notify your bank of travel plans to prevent card suspension due to unusual activity.

-• Currency exchange services are available at PHL airport and some major banks in Center City.
+• Currency exchange services are available at PHL airport and some key banks in Center City.

 Mobile Payments & Budgeting

 Mobile payment options like Apple Pay, Google Pay, and Samsung Pay are increasingly common at retail locations.
 Check for compatible payment terminals.
-Budgeting for your trip includes factoring in expenses for food, transport, attractions, and any souvenirs.
+Budgeting to cover your trip includes factoring in expenses for food, transport, attractions, and any souvenirs.

 Modern Transactions